 To hollow out the kousa, trim off the top and use a zucchini core to slowly remove the inside of the squash.
 Be careful not to poke through the bottom or the sides.
-Once the squash is hallowed out, set aside.
+Once the squash is hollowed out, set aside.

 In a medium bowl, combine beef, rinsed uncooked rice, salt, and pepper.
 Add half of the garlic (3 grated cloves) and half of the mint (1 tablespoon) to the meat mixture and combine.